szaidimitre/SYST530-Peril-Notebook/README.md

 If you would like to interact with the notebook on your own computer, please download the notebook (SYST530 Notebook.ipynb) as well as the data (Peril_Dataset.xlsx).

 Please ignore the requirements.txt file as it is used by Binder (https://mybinder.org/).

+For any questions about this repository or the files inside - please email Ali Zaidi at szaidi@mitre.org